-If you want to conentrate your major work we have nine different Areas of Emphasis that you may elect to pursue:
+If you want to conentrate your major work we have eleven different Areas of Emphasis that you may elect to pursue:

-American Literature: Extensive study of American literature from its colonial origins to the present, including writers of all races, religions, and nationalities.
+American Literature extensively studies American literature from its colonial origins to the present, including writers of all races, religions, and nationalities.
 Contact: Dr. James Nagel